Last Updated on March 15, 2023

 No matter how healthy your doggo is, health conditions arise.
 You should always bring them to the vet at least once per year for a checkup.

-Annual checkups may cost anywhere between $125 to $265.
+Annual checkups may set you back anywhere between $125 to $265.
 These include physical exams, vaccinations, and other tests as needed.

 When it comes to feeding this large dog breed, you can expect to spend an average of $260 per year when they’re a puppy and $290 per year as an adult.